Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 What a good solution should ultimately achieve

-• Professionals will experience a noticeable reduction in their workload
+• Professionals experience a noticeable reduction in their workload in their day-to-day work

 • Sources of error are reduced